 Feature bloat is real

-Don't get me wrong, I love features.
-I build browser extensions for a living.
-Timestamp Bookmarks for YouTube is one of mine - it lets you save labelled timestamps in long videos so you can jump back to the important bits.
+Features aren't the enemy - Jolly Good Apps builds browser extensions for a living.
+Timestamp Bookmarks for YouTube is one of them - it lets you save labelled timestamps in long videos so you can jump back to the important bits.
 It's genuinely useful.
-But even I have to fight the urge to cram in more stuff.
+But even a developer who loves features has to fight the urge to cram in more stuff.
 Every feature adds complexity.
 Every animation costs CPU cycles.
 Every background sync eats memory.

 The problem is that most companies don't have to care about efficiency anymore.
 Hardware keeps getting faster, so they just throw more code at the wall and hope it runs OK.